William9923/mockhttp/.github/README.md

 2. Request match `host`, `path`, and `method`, but didn't satisfy the rules in responses => will try to use default response (response with no rules).
 If no default response defined, will simply call actual upstream service.

 ### License

-This project is under the MIT license.
+Distributed under the MIT License.
+See LICENSE.txt for more information.